Homeschooling in New Mexico

 - Mesalands CC Dinosaur Museum in Tucumcari: Housing both replicated and original fossils, this museum is a great field trip for students to learn about paleontology and geology.
 The museum also features sculptures, paintings, and a children’s activity center.

-- Bosque del Apache National Wildlife Refuge in San Antonia: Homeschoolers can explore wildlife species that are native to the region, including birds that fly south for winter.
+- Bosque del Apache National Wildlife Refuge in San Antonio: Homeschoolers can explore wildlife species that are native to the region, including birds that fly south for winter.
 Free guided tours and nature trails are available, as well.

 In addition to our online homeschool curriculum, Power Homeschool provides parents and students with tools and resources to help them begin homeschooling.
 Please contact us if you have any questions about how we can help you get started with Power Homeschool.